Places of Worship

 886-3203 - #60 2nd St. SE

-Joint Service with St. Peter Lutheran Church at 10 am at St. Peter Lutheran for Feb. and March 2017.
+Joint Service with St. Peter Lutheran Church at 10 am at St. Cyprian Anglican Church for the months of April to September, 2017.

 | St Peter Lutheran Church

 886-2159 - 47 PTH 7N

 Joint Service with St. Cyprian Anglican at 10 am at St. Cyprian Anglican Church for the months of April to Sept., 2017.